 Think about the psychology behind it – when you’re saved in someone’s phone, they scroll through a list of friends and family and you’re in that list!

 Combining the ease of a digital business card with the personal relationship that you’re building with prospects and contacts by becoming a friend and trusted advisor, could even be a better solution than the old, invasive cold calls that no one expects or appreciates.

-Get your free download of 5 scripts to use when becoming a saved contact- just click the file below!
+Get your free download of text scripts to use when becoming a saved contact by clicking the button below!